some-natalie/some-natalie/_posts/2023-07-21-stop-saying-just-use-firecracker.md

 1. The scheduler is hanging out on the control plane and gets a request to start some sort of work.
 The scheduler sees an appropriate node with enough resources available and asks that node’s kubelet to do the thing!
 The kubelet works off the PodSpec that it gets from the scheduler and thinks [this](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/) is how it manages the lifecycle of that pod.
 2. So the kubelet talks to the container runtime on the node using the language they share, the [container runtime interface](https://kubernetes.io/docs/concepts/architecture/cri/), and asks it to start a new pod with whatever is in the PodSpec.
 3. Usually, we’re near the end of the story here, but because this is a VM and not a container, we’ve got some extra stuff to do.
 CRI is implemented in a plugin to the runtime `containerd`, so now we’re going to bridge the next gap between what Kubernetes thinks is a container and a kernel VM that Firecracker creates.
 4. This is where the next plugin comes into play, `firecracker-containerd` ([GitHub](https://github.com/firecracker-microvm/firecracker-containerd)).
-This adds another “translation” to what Kubernetes expects to what Firecracker can do.
+This adds another "translation" to what Kubernetes expects to what Firecracker can do.
 5. Now we cross the boundary from container runtime into the firecracker microVM (and runc) and the work happens.
 If there's any networking involved, CNI is also implemented with `firecracker-containerd`, so there's one more hop around the network for stuff to get done.
 6. Once it’s done, now we need to reclaim this VM’s resources and tell the kubelet the process is done.

 See how many extra handoffs happen?
 Firecracker is a **fabulously** cool thing, but it’s not a drop-in replacement for a container runtime that Kubernetes expects.
-I’d recommend browsing some of the open issues and discussions in their GitHub organization ([link](https://github.com/firecracker-microvm)) to get a handle on all the ways people who were told “just use firecrackers” had problems along this path to avoid the same ones, should this still be of interest.[^3]
+I’d recommend browsing some of the open issues and discussions in their GitHub organization ([link](https://github.com/firecracker-microvm)) to get a handle on all the ways people who were told "just use firecrackers" had problems along this path to avoid the same ones, should this still be of interest.[^3]

 ## The risks